My Tauranga Colour Consultation Experience

 6 THINGS TO DO BEFORE, DURING AND AFTER YOUR COLOUR CONSULTATION

 1: Choose a consultant who’s flexible.
 They should acknowledge exceptions to (or let your break) the rules!
 We dress not just to look good to others, but also for our own enjoyment.
 While a personal stylist (or makeup consultant like myself) teaches rules and principles, the best image consultants are flexible.
 They understand if you have something you were given or handed down and wear for sentimental reasons, or an item that makes your heart sing but isn’t your ideal fit or colour.
-While you’re learning, Megan might not encourage rule-breaking at first, but she’s playful and fun and real enough to know life isn’t black and white.
+While you’re learning, they might not encourage rule-breaking at first, they should be real enough to know life isn’t black and white.
 Dressing should be rewarding AND fun!

 3: Ideally, be makeup-free for your consultation, for the same reason as above.
 I wore the smallest amount of neutral makeup I thought I might get away with, so I’d feel happier facing the mirror.